jortillo/snapcheck-coding-challenge-backend/README.md

 - Visual Studio Code

 ## How to Run
-Run java program Encryption.java into terminal and input a string.
+Compile and run java program Encryption.java in terminal.
+To compile, type javac Encryption.java.
+Then type java Encryption to run.
+Upon execution of java program, you will be asked to input a string.
 String must be of length 1-81 and contain only characters of ascii range[a-z].

 ## Coding Challenge Description